Skip to main content

 Who We Are

-The Alameda County Flood Control & Water Conservation District provides flood protection for Western Alameda County residents and businesses.
-Our mission is to support the public safety, health, and welfare of Western Alameda County’s communities.
+The Alameda County Flood Control & Water Conservation District works to reduce flood risks and support the public safety, health, and welfare of Western Alameda County residents and businesses.

 Message from the Director